tytydraco/yessleep/out/Ive_been_stuck_at_the_Youth_With_Psychic_Abilities_facility_since_I_was_twelve_On_Christmas_Eve_I_managed_to_get_out.md

 My gaze found the helmet on his head.

 They kept bringing him back, forcing his body to revive again and again, purging his power for all it had.

 His lips were cracked, slick scarlet.

-I couldn't tell what his ability he possessed, or his level.
+I couldn't tell what ability he possessed, or his level.
 Just that he was suffering.

 “You've gotta be… fucking… kidding me,” he sobbed.

 “Lucas, it's Christmas.”
 Nathaniel mockingly scolded.
 “I told you about profanity.”